Eric Collins: Career

-In 2002, Collins filled in for Mike Tirico on College Football on ABC along with analyst Irving Fryar.
+Collins first worked as a sideline reporter for the Chicago Bulls from 1997 to 2002.
+In 2002, Collins substituted for Mike Tirico on College Football on ABC, along with analyst Irving Fryar.

+Collins' broadcasting experience includes college basketball and softball Super Regional tournaments.
+In 2004 and 2008, Collins was a part-time announcer for the Chicago White Sox.
+He also worked in Minor League Baseball, announcing for the Schaumburg Flyers and Rochester Red Wings.
+In 2005 and 2006, he worked the Women's College World Series games.
+Collins has been a member of the broadcasting team of the World Cup of Softball on ESPN since 2005, along with his broadcast partner, Michele Smith.
+In 2008, Collins announced the play-by-play for NBC Sports' coverage of the USA Baseball team during the Beijing 2008 Summer Olympics.

 From 2009 through 2013, Collins served as the part-time television voice of the Los Angeles Dodgers, taking over the duties of Dodger radio voice Charley Steiner, who was the team's play-by-play announcer on road telecasts calling games east of Phoenix.

-Collins' broadcasting experience also includes play-by-play for NBC Sports' coverage of the USA Baseball team during the Beijing 2008 Summer Olympics, as well as calling ESPN's coverage of college football, college basketball, and college baseball and softball Super Regional tournaments and Women's College World Series games (WCWS in 2005 and 2006); part-time announcing for the Chicago White Sox in 2004 and 2008; and working in Minor League Baseball for the Schaumburg Flyers and Rochester Red Wings.
-He is known for his extreme and exciting calls during Hornets games in the 2020–2021 season.

-He also worked as a sideline reporter for Chicago Bulls broadcasts from 1997 to 2002.
-Collins has broadcast every game of the World Cup of Softball on ESPN since its inception in 2005, with partner Michele Smith.
 In August 2010, the Big Ten Network announced that Collins would handle play-by-play duties in college football and basketball.
 He also does play-by-play announcing for Fox College Hoops.
-He was the announcer for the famous Stephen F. Austin Lumberjacks men's basketball's win over Duke in Cameron Indoor Stadium on November 26, 2019.
-His call for the buzzer beating layup by Nathan Bain was "BAAAIINNN...
-YES!
-THE LUMBERJACKS HAVE DONE IT!"
+He was the announcer for the Stephen F. Austin Lumberjacks win over Duke in Cameron Indoor Stadium on November 26, 2019.

 On August 27, 2015, Collins was named the new television play-by-play announcer for the Charlotte Hornets, replacing Steve Martin, who returned to his original role as the team's radio play-by-play voice.
-Collins was joined by former Hornet Dell Curry and Stephanie Ready, the NBA's first full-time female analyst.
+Collins was joined by former Hornet, Dell Curry and Stephanie Ready, the NBA's first full-time female analyst.

-In 2021, Collins called the 2021 The Basketball Tournament alongside long-time TBTR analyst Fran Fraschilla.
+In 2021, Collins announced for The Basketball Tournament 2021 alongside long-time TBT analyst Fran Fraschilla.

-Collins returned to football as he was the announcer for FS1's 2022 coverage of Duke vs. Northwestern on September 10, 2022.
+In 2022, Collins returned to college football as the announcer for FS1's coverage of Duke vs. Northwestern on September 10, 2022.

-In 2025, Collins was added to their broadcast team prior to the 2025-26 season for NBA on Prime, joining Ian Eagle, Kevin Harlan and Michael Grady as play-by-play announcers.
-On October 5, he worked on NFL on Foxs coverage of Miami Dolphins–Carolina Panthers, his first time calling a National Football League game.
+Prior to the 2025-26 season, Collins was added to the broadcast team for the NBA on Prime Video, joining Ian Eagle, Kevin Harlan, and Michael Grady as play-by-play announcers.

+On October 5, 2025, Collins worked as a play-by-play announcer on NFL on Foxs coverage of a game between the Miami Dolphins and the Carolina Panthers, which was his first time calling a National Football League (NFL) game.

 Media

-In 2024, Collins was profiled in a short film by Joey Garfield entitled "It's On Like a Pot of Neckbones: Inside the Mind of Eric Collins."
-The film highlights Collins' rigorous preparation and the unique charts he employs with the help of his daughters.
+In 2024, Collins was profiled in a short film directed by Joey Garfield, titled It's On Like a Pot of Neckbones: Inside the Mind of Eric Collins.
+The film includes snippets of footage of Collins announcing games, as well as details of the tactics he uses for preparation and some examples of his score cards and notes from previous games.